 Quick and easy shrimp scampi, sautéed in a light and delicate garlic butter sauce.
 It’s so good!
 Plus, have you jumped on the bandwagon with zoodles?
 They are noodles made from zucchini instead of using pasta.
 They work wonderfully with this recipe.
-Each serving has only 170 calories, 7 grams of fat and 4 Weight Watchers SmartPoints.
+Each serving has only 170 calories, 7 grams of fat, and 2 Blue WW Freestyle SmartPoints, and 4 Green.
 Enjoy!

 Prep Time: 15 minutes